sandeepansg/claude_prj1/readme.md

 ## Acknowledgments

-- Based on research into Chebyshev polynomials as a post-quantum cryptographic primitive
+- Based on research into chaos-based cryptography for cyber-physical systems
-- Inspired by the need for alternatives to discrete logarithm-based cryptosystems that are vulnerable to quantum algorithms
+- Inspired by the need for lightweight, efficient security solutions for IoT and IIoT environments
+- Designed with input from digital twin implementation specialists
-- Feistel network design inspired by classic symmetric ciphers like DES and Blowfish
+- Feistel network design optimized for resource-constrained environments